apache/incubator-crail/README.md

 * Asynchronous API leveraging the asynchronous nature of RDMA-based networking hardware
 * Extensible plugin architecture: new storage tiers tailored to specific hardware can be added easily

 Crail is implemented in Java offering a Java API which integrates directly with the Java off-heap memory.
 Crail is designed for performance critical temporary data within a scope of a rack or two.
-It currently does not provide fault tolerance

 ## Requirements